How can I add a Preheader to my message?

 Getting your message opened is the first step to great engagement.
-One way to make sure your subscribers are seeing and engaging in your emails is to use a customized preheader, especially for mobile devices where this text will essentially serve as a preview of the message itself.
+One way to make sure subscribers are seeing and engaging with your emails is to use a customized preheader, especially for mobile devices where this text will essentially serve as a preview of the message itself.

 A preheader is a short line of summary text that accompanies the subject line when viewing a message in your inbox.
 An example of this from Gmail:

 Normally, this will pull from the first line of text in your email but you can also use custom text just for that preheader section.
 In this article, we'll cover how to add that.